CAnugula/selenium-CSharp-AutomationSuite/README.md

 # Scenarios Automated

 Scenario's 1 and 2 are automated.
 As a user, I would want to add items to cart, securely checkout the order and monitor the status of my order.
+This is the core workflow of an ecommerce site.

+# Side notes

+On the non-functional side of things, we could look at the performance of the site by checking request/response duration and identify bottlenecks which can be addressed to make the UX a delightful journey.